-Even if we receive regulatory approval for MAT2203, MAT2501 or any other product candidates we may develop, we still may not be able to successfully commercialize such products and the revenue that we generate from its sales, if any, may be limited.
+Even if we receive regulatory approval for MAT2203 or any other product candidates we may develop, we still may not be able to successfully commercialize such products and the revenue that we generate from its sales, if any, may be limited.

-If approved for marketing, the commercial success of MAT2203, MAT2501 or any other product candidates we may develop will depend upon its acceptance by the medical community, including physicians, patients and health care payors.
-The degree of market acceptance of MAT2203, MAT2501 or such other product candidate will depend on a number of factors, including:
+If approved for marketing, the commercial success of MAT2203 or any other product candidates we may develop will depend upon its acceptance by the medical community, including physicians, patients, and health care payors.
+The degree of market acceptance of MAT2203 or such other product candidate will depend on several factors, including:

-- demonstration of clinical safety and efficacy of such product candidate; - relative convenience and ease of administration; - the prevalence and severity of any adverse effects;

-- the willingness of physicians to prescribe such product candidates and of the target patient population to try new therapies; - pricing and cost-effectiveness; - the inclusion or omission of such product candidate in applicable treatment guidelines; - the effectiveness of our or any future collaborators' sales and marketing strategies; - limitations or warnings contained in FDA approved labeling; - our ability to obtain and maintain sufficient third-party coverage or reimbursement from government health care programs, including Medicare and Medicaid, private health insurers and other third-party payors; and - the willingness of patients to pay out-of-pocket in the absence of third-party coverage or reimbursement.
+- demonstration of clinical safety and efficacy of such product candidate; - relative convenience and ease of administration; - the prevalence and severity of any adverse effects; - the willingness of physicians to prescribe such product candidates and of the target patient population to try new therapies; - pricing and cost-effectiveness; - the inclusion or omission of such product candidate in applicable treatment guidelines; - the effectiveness of our or any future collaborators' sales and marketing strategies; - limitations or warnings contained in FDA approved labeling; - our ability to obtain and maintain sufficient third-party coverage or reimbursement from government health care programs, including Medicare and Medicaid, private health insurers and other third-party payors; and - the willingness of patients to pay out-of-pocket in the absence of third-party coverage or reimbursement.

-If MAT2203, MAT2501 or any other product candidates we may develop is approved but does not achieve an adequate level of acceptance by physicians, health care payors and patients, we may not generate sufficient revenue and we may not be able to achieve or sustain profitability.
+If MAT2203 or any other product candidates we may develop is approved but does not achieve an adequate level of acceptance by physicians, health care payors and patients, we may not generate sufficient revenue and we may not be able to achieve or sustain profitability.
 Our efforts to educate the medical community and third-party payors on the benefits of such product candidate may require significant resources and may never be successful.

 In addition, even if we obtain regulatory approvals, the timing or scope of any approvals may prohibit or reduce our ability to commercialize such product candidate successfully.
 For example, if the approval process takes too long, we may miss market opportunities and give other companies the ability to develop competing products or establish market dominance.
 Any regulatory approval we ultimately obtain may be limited or subject to restrictions or post-approval commitments that render such product candidate not commercially viable.
 For example, regulatory authorities may approve such product candidate for fewer or more limited indications than we request, may not approve the price we intend to charge for such product candidate, may grant approval contingent on the performance of costly post-marketing clinical trials, or may approve such product candidate with a label that does not include the labeling claims necessary or desirable for the successful commercialization of that indication.
-Further, the FDA may place conditions on approvals including potential requirements or risk management plans and the requirement for a Risk Evaluation and Mitigation Strategy (REMS) to assure the safe use of the drug.
-If the FDA concludes a REMS is needed, the sponsor of the NDA must submit a proposed REMS; the FDA will not approve the NDA without an approved REMS, if required.
-A REMS could include medication guides, physician communication plans, or elements to assure safe use, such as restricted distribution methods, patient registries and other risk minimization tools.
+Further, the FDA may place conditions on approvals including potential requirements or risk management plans and the requirement for a REMS to assure the safe use of the drug.
+If the FDA concludes a REMS is needed, the sponsor of the NDA must submit a proposed REMS; the FDA will not approve the NDA without an approved REMS, platient registries and other risk minimization tools.
 Any of these limitations on approval or marketing could restrict the commercial promotion, distribution, prescription or dispensing of such product candidate.
 Moreover, product approvals may be withdrawn for non-compliance with regulatory standards or if problems occur following the initial marketing of the product.
 Any of the foregoing scenarios could materially harm the commercial success of such product candidate.